-Importantly, an 18 cu block transfer from NALMA can be used to fulfill the 15 cu restricted electives and 3 cu of open electives.
+Importantly, 18 cu block transfers from either NALMA or Tulo can be used to fulfill the 15 cu restricted electives and 3 cu of open electives.

 The foundation for the diploma-the KA certificate-provides significant experiential learning.
 For example, INDG 107 (Introduction to Canadian Native Studies) and ASKI 101 (Field Studies in the Environment) are delivered in tandem, and include experiences both on campus and in the field.
 With the exception of ASKI 105, which is being developed as an on-line course, the remaining ASKI courses in the foundational certificate are delivered face-to-face using a condensed delivery format (approx. two week delivery mode), followed by completion of course requirements (i.e., assignments and assessment) via distance.
-By incorporating the certificate into the diploma, students become familiar with the UofS policies and procedures such that they are well prepared for transitioning into the on-line diplomas, having already established valuable connections with student support and faculty at the UofS.
+By incorporating the certificate into the diploma, students become familiar with the UofS policies and procedures such that they are well prepared for transitioning into the on-line diplomas, having already established valuable connections with student support and instructors at the UofS.
 Following completion of the KA certificate, the 21 cu of required courses can be completed fully on-line.
-The on-line delivery includes three new 1-cu courses that provide specific training for relevant skills (including field skills), using an on-line format.
+The on-line delivery includes three (of five) new 1-cu courses that provide targeted training in current issues.
 The 15 cu of restrictive electives and 3 cu of open electives include both on-line and face-to-face delivery, although there are sufficient on-line course choices (11 courses) such that students can opt to complete these requirements fully on-line.